libffcv/ffcv/docs/making_dataloaders.rst

-  In fact, declaring field pipelines is optional: for any field that exists in the dataset file without a corresponding pipeline specified in the ``pipelines`` dictionary,  the :class:`~ffcv.loader.Loader` will default to the barebones pipeline above, i.e., first a decoder then a conversion to PyTorch tensor.
+  In fact, declaring field pipelines is optional: for any field that exists in the dataset file without a corresponding pipeline specified in the ``pipelines`` dictionary,  the :class:`~ffcv.loader.Loader` will default to the bare-bones pipeline above, i.e., first a decoder then a conversion to PyTorch tensor.
 (You can force FFCV to explicitly *not* load a field by adding a corresponding ``None`` entry to the ``pipelines`` dictionary.)

-  If the entire ``pipelines`` argument is unspecified, this barebones pipeline will be applied to all fields.
+  If the entire ``pipelines`` argument is unspecified, this bare-bones pipeline will be applied to all fields.

 Transforms
 """""""""""